-LG announces Optimus Black, Optimus 2X, and a pair of Verizon LTE modemsAlex Wagner - Deputy Managing Editor, News Desk
+LG announces Optimus Black, Optimus 2X, and a pair of Verizon LTE modemsAlex Wagner - Editorial Director of News and Content

 Yesterday the LG Optimus Black, previously known as the LG B, leaked out to the world, and today the handset was made official.
 Launching globally in the first half of 2011, the Optimus Black features a 4-inch NOVA display, which is said to be the brightest display on a phone, featuring 700 nits of brightness.
 There's also a 2 megapixel front-facing camera and Android 2.2, although LG says that the Optimus Black sports "Android 2.3 Gingerbread upgrade capability."
 All of this comes in a package that's just 9.2mm thin.
 LG also announced the Optimus 2X, which features a 1GHz, dual-core processor and 1080p video capture and playback.
 We've heard that the 2X could hit T-Mobile as soon as the end of February, but there's nothing official yet.
 We'll update you when we learn more.